By Amanda Rosenberg and Daniel Burke

 “Not knowing how to maintain a connection” is the number one networking challenge for many international students.
 Holiday cards are a great way to show people in your network that you care and would like to connect with them further.

 Thanksgiving can be one opportunity to send out a card or email of gratitude.
 Make sure to thank people you have made connections with and who have already helped you along your career journey.
-Simply reminding your network that you are thinking of them and are grateful during the holiday season.
+You do not need to be particularly detailed or intimate; just a simple “thank you for your hard work” or “thanks for your help” can be enough.
+Simply remind your network that you are thinking of them and are grateful during the holiday season.

 Going into December, you should also consider sending out holiday cards to people with whom you want to connect.
 When sending cards in the US, make sure to use the term ‘happy holidays’ rather than ‘merry Christmas,’ especially if you don’t know what the person celebrates.
 The US is full of religious diversity, so saying ‘happy holidays’ is a great way to be inclusive.

 A holiday card can be a traditional snail-mail card, featuring some holiday-themed photos and a brief and joyous holiday message.
-A non-traditional route is perfectly good too – such as sending out individual emails or even quick phone calls to say Happy Holidays.
+A non-traditional route is perfectly good too – such as sending out individual emails, messages over LinkedIn, or even quick phone calls to say Happy Holidays.
 Whichever way you go, make sure your message is short, sweet, and shows you care.

 Prepare to Meet New People

-If you plan on networking during the holidays, you should be prepared to meet new people and launch new connections.
-To do this, make sure you have an elevator pitch prepared.
+Also, please make sure you have an elevator pitch prepared.
 An elevator pitch is a brief (no more than 30 seconds) overview of who you are, what you have accomplished professionally, and what your career goals are.
+Think of it like a commercial where the product you’re trying to sell is yourself.

 Especially during the holiday season, people want to spend time doing what they love.
 By having an elevator pitch prepared, you can make career connections while minimizing the amount of time being taken up.
-After you’ve given your pitch, make sure you get a chance to exchange email addresses, connect on LinkedIn, and continue networking at a later date.
+After you’ve given your pitch, make sure you get a chance to exchange email addresses or phone numbers, connect on LinkedIn, and continue networking at a later date.

 Attend Professional Events